 For $n=2$ this reduces to the collision relative entropy, while $n=\tfrac{1}{2}$ is related to fidelity.
+Quantum fidelity is a useful tool for characterizing quantum phase transitions~\cite{Shi-Gu:2008zq}.
 The limit $n\to1$ reproduces Eq.~\eqref{eq:relative_entropy}.
 In practice, relative entropy can be computed via a replica trick \cite{Lashkari:2015dia},

 The concept of relative entropy can be applied to arbitrary states within spatial subregions.
 This involves partitioning the Hilbert space and calculating the relative entropy for density matrices in excited states $\rho$ and $\sigma$ when they are reduced to the subsystem.
 We apply this framework to topological defects in conformal field theories and examine how their properties depend on topological data.
 Topological defect operators $\mathcal{I}$ admit an expansion in Ishibashi-like defect projectors $\|{\bf i}\|\equiv P^{\bf i}$ \cite{Petkova:2000ip,Petkova:2001ag}, which provide a natural basis for analyzing their algebraic and entropic structures.
 The entanglement entropy associated with an interface or defect is known as the interface (or defect) entanglement entropy (DEE) \cite{Sakai:2008tt}.
-This quantity has been studied in various contexts, including free boson theories \cite{Sakai:2008tt}, Ising model \cite{Brehm:2015lja}, conformal field theories \cite{Brehm:2015plf,Gutperle:2015kmw,Nishioka:2021cxe}, symmetric product orbifolds \cite{Gutperle:2024rvo}, and holographic systems \cite{Gutperle:2015hcv,Karch:2023evr, Karch:2024udk}.
+This quantity has been studied in various contexts, including free boson theories \cite{Sakai:2008tt}, Ising model \cite{Brehm:2015lja, Northe:2025zmv}, conformal field theories \cite{Brehm:2015plf, Gutperle:2015kmw, Wen:2017smb, Nishioka:2021cxe, Northe:2025qcv}, symmetric product orbifolds \cite{Gutperle:2024rvo}, and holographic systems \cite{Gutperle:2015hcv, Karch:2023evr, Karch:2024udk}.

 In a similar vein, we introduce the \emph{defect relative entropy} (DRE), which is defined as the relative entropy associated with topological defect operators, providing a measure of distinguishability in the space of defects.
 By utilizing the replica trick, we compute the DRE for topological defects $\mathcal{I}$ in rational conformal field theories.
 Our results yield a universal form for DRE that is determined by the typical data of the CFT.